hyperledger/besu-docs/docs/private-networks/tutorials/sirato-explorer.md

 ## Explorer Dashboard

-The **Explorer Dashbord** page gives you a an aggregated view on network activities.
+The **Explorer Dashbord** page gives you a an aggregated view on network activities

 ![`Epirus-dashboard`](../../assets/images/sirato-dashboard.png)